Non-profit

 Contact InfluenceWatch with suggested edits or tips for additional profiles.

-Protect Our Care is a left-of-center healthcare advocacy organization created to lobby for the preservation of the Patient Protection and Affordable Care Act (better known as “Obamacare”).
-Protect Our Care’s executive director is Brad Woodhouse, a prominent Democratic Party operative and political activist who previously served as president of American Bridge 21st Century and Americans United for Change (AUFC).
+Protect Our Care is a left-of-center healthcare advocacy organization created to lobby for the Patient Protection and Affordable Care Act (or “Obamacare”).
+Protect Our Care’s executive director is Brad Woodhouse previously served as president of American Bridge 21st Century and Americans United for Change (AUFC).
 Protect Our Care has described itself as a “dedicated war room for the ACA” (Obamacare).
 1

 Background